503 - Service Unavailable

 - -Inspect resource ceilings and queue pressure (example: request queue depth hits max and service starts returning 503).

-- -Validate autoscaler reaction time and policy thresholds (example: scale-out triggers too late for burst profile).
+- -Validate autoscaler reaction time and policy thresholds (example: scale-out triggers too late for the actual burst profile).

 Maintenance and Dependency Availability Checks

-- -Audit maintenance flags/circuit breakers (example: service left in maintenance mode after deployment).
+- -Audit maintenance flags and circuit breakers (example: service is left in maintenance mode after deployment).

-- -Trace critical dependency readiness (example: cache cluster restart causes app to reject requests with temporary 503).
+- -Trace critical dependency readiness (example: cache or datastore failover causes app to reject requests with temporary 503).

 Implementation Examples